No Tags Found!

 SKGYahoo

-But presently there are few visible issues:
+But presently, there are a few visible issues:

-In such case can the employee:
+In such cases can the employee:

 1. Reject the offer